ORNUA MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT FINANCIAL YEAR ENDED 26 DECEMBER 2020

 Ornua has a Group Whistle Blower Policy which has an open-door policy that gives employees the freedom to approach any member of management with ethical questions or concerns without fear of retaliation thus to enable all individuals to voice concerns in a responsible and effective manner.
 In addition, Ornua uses a third party external global reporting service provider, which maintains employee anonymity, should the employee request it.
 We have a clear policy of non-retaliation against any person who raises such a concern, and we investigate all concerns raised.

-10.1 This statement was approved by the Board of Ornua Co-operative Limited on 12 May 2021.
+This statement was approved by the Boards of the relevant legal entities on 7th September